akauppi/GroundLevel-firebase-es/DEVS/Lighthouse.md

 - Open Chrome and the web page.
 Sign in.
 - `Show` > `Developers` > `Developer tools`
-- `Lighthouse` tab (may be hidden behind the `≫` icon)
+- `Lighthouse` tab
 - Pick the check boxes you are interested in, and `Generate report`

 ![](.images/lighthouse-report.png)

 So proud of those results!! :)

+>Note: Recently (2022), it's Performance: 48.
+Not sure what causes that. `#tbd`

-If there are places to improvement, Lighthouse offers you links for more information.
+If there are places for improvement, Lighthouse offers you links for more information.

-Note that the deployment (`index.html` and Rollup configuration) is optimized for HTTP/2 delivery.
-Use Lighthouse only on production ready build (`app-deploy-ops`), not development.
+Note that the production builds (`index.html` and Rollup configuration) is optimized for HTTP/2 delivery. **Use Lighthouse only on production builds, not development.**

 >Note: If your results are less than 100 and they can be improved by settings in this project, create an Issue.